Official Chinese Checkers Rules

 $15

-- 60 Pegs (10 Each Of 6 Different Colors)
+- 60 Pegs/marbles (10 Each Of 6 Different Colors)

-- Chinese Checkers Rules And Instructions
+- Official Chinese Checkers Game Rules And Instructions

 To win the game of Chinese Checkers you need to be the first to move all your pegs across the board to occupy the star point directly opposite your starting point.
 The first player to get all their pegs across the board wins the game, Chinese Checkers.

-Share with us your comments, funny stories, tips, advice, strategies, creative ways to play, questions about how to play, problems with the directions or anything you want about Chinese Checkers.
-All submissions will be reviewed within 24 hours.
+Share with us your comments, funny stories, tips, advice, strategies, creative ways to play, questions about playing, problems with the directions, etc. All submissions will be reviewed within 24 hours.

 Harsh says: